Frequently Asked Questions

 For your first session we will spend extra time for you to tell me about your particular issue, your history and background, and your goals for hypnotherapy.
 I'll answer answer any questions you may still have about the process of hypnosis.

 Will hypnosis be effective for my particular issue?

 While no therapy is effective for all people, all of the time, hypnotherapy can provide relief for many different issues, including anxiety, weight, motivation, chronic pain, fears and phobias, bad habits, sleep problems, negative self talk, and many more.

 What makes hypnosis different from other therapies?

-Unlike traditional talk therapies that ultilize the logical, critical, conscious mind to analyze an issue, hypnosis aims to bypass conscious analysis to interact more directly with the emotional and sensory parts of the mind found deeper in the subconscious and unconscious.
-Under hypnosis those hidden parts of your mind are open to suggestion, making it possible to transform old thoughts, patterns and beliefs into new ones.
+Unlike traditional talk therapies that ultilize the analytical, logical, critical, conscious mind, hypnosis aims to bypass conscious analysis to interact directly with the emotional and sensory parts of the mind found deeper in the subconscious and unconscious.
+Under hypnosis those normally hidden parts of your mind are brought forward into conscious awareness, making it possible to transform old thoughts, patterns and beliefs into new ones.